General & Honors Chemistry at EIE

 Subscriptions must begin no later than one week before classes begin.

-Note: Lab supplies will be provided when students are In-Person for class.
+Note: Lab supplies will be provided when students are in person for class.

 Pre-requisite: Successful completion of Algebra I with a C or better.